-Homeowners looking to boost their properties with ingenious, elegant designs need look no further than the award-winning architectural firm Studio Negri.
+Homeowners looking to boost their properties with ingenious, elegant designs need to look no further than the award-winning architectural firm Studio Negri.
 Those with a keen eye for eco-friendly designs or Dublin’s latest installations may already have stumbled upon the applauded works of this Irish firm.
 But make no mistake – Studio Negri has even more to offer.

 Established by Irish-Italian architect, Andre Negri in 2006, Studio Negri has grown from a part-time venture to a full-time practice with a diverse portfolio.
 The architecture and design firm take on a variety of commissions.
 Andre told Irish Property Guides, “Every scheme is regarded as a singular opportunity to achieve design ingenuity with a strong understanding of environmental and sustainable issues.”